Battle of Marj al-Saffar (1303): Role of Asandamur Kurji

+Role of Ibn Taymiyyah

+During the campaign, Ibn Taymiyyah played a prominent role in boosting morale.
+According to Ibn Kathir, he participated in the night patrols on the Damascus ramparts, encouraged the population with Qur’anic verses on jihad, and accompanied volunteers leaving to fight the Ilkhanids.

+He issued a fatwa permitting the soldiers to break the Ramadan fast in order to give full strength to the battle effort.
+While some contemporary authors such as Ibn ʻAbd al-Hādī stressed his role as a provider of moral support on the battlefield, his student Al-Bazzār also portrayed him as having fought with sword in hand.
+Al-Bazzār is the only one who claimed that Ibn Taymiyyah was physically involved in the battlefield, fighting face-to-face against the Mongols.

+Modern Reliable historians, however, consider his contribution primarily as religious and psychological encouragement rather than direct military command.
+While traditional narratives often portray him as directly confronting the Mongols in battle, many modern scholars argue that such accounts are exaggerated.
+They emphasize that he was more engaged in moderninspiring the troops, boosting morale, and giving spiritual legitimacy to the struggle, rather than fighting face-to-face with the Mongol armies on the battlefield.
+Ibn Taymiyyah also reinforced Islamic law in Damascus after the battle by breaking wine jars and reasserting the khutba in the name of the Mamluk sultan and the Abbasid caliph.

 Aftermath

 According to the medieval Egyptian historian Al-Maqrizi, after the battle, Qutlugh-Shah reached the Ilkhan Ghazan at Kushuf, to inform him of the defeat of his forces.
 It was reported that Ghazan, upon hearing the news, had gone into such a rage that it resulted in a nose bleed.

 Messages were sent to Egypt and Damascus to tell of the victory, and the Sultan went to Damascus.
 While the Sultan was in Damascus, the Mamluk army kept chasing the Mongols as far as Al-Qaryatayn.
 When the Sultan returned to Cairo, he entered through the Bab al-Nasr (Victory Gate) with chained prisoners of war.
 Singers and dancers were called from all over Egypt to celebrate the great victory.
 Castles were decorated and the celebrations lasted many days.